lbuchs/WebAuthn/README.md

 # WebAuthn
 *A simple PHP WebAuthn (FIDO2) server library*

-Goal of this project is to provide a small, lightweight, understandable library to protect logins with security keys like Yubico or Solo, fingerprint on Android or Windows Hello.
+Goal of this project is to provide a small, lightweight, understandable library to protect logins with passkeys, security keys like Yubico or Solo, fingerprint on Android or Windows Hello.

 ## Manual
 See /_test for a simple usage of this library.
 Check [webauthn.lubu.ch](https://webauthn.lubu.ch) for a working example.